-Benchmark ICE Overnight USD LIBOR.
-For currency hedged Share Classes, the benchmark used is the corresponding benchmark in the Share Class
+Benchmark ICE BofA SOFR Overnight Rate Index Total Return in USD.
+For currency hedged Share Classes, the benchmark used is the corresponding benchmark in the Share Class currency.

 - Performance comparison. - Performance fee calculation.

 The Sub-Fund is actively managed without reference or constraints relative to its benchmark.